JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 # SuiteSparseGraphBLAS.jl

 SuiteSparseGraphBLAS.jl is a package for sparse linear algebra on arbitrary semirings, with a particular focus on graph computations.
-It aims to provide a Julian wrapper over Tim Davis' SuiteSparse reference implementation of the GraphBLAS C specification.
+It aims to provide a Julian wrapper over Tim Davis' SuiteSparse:GraphBLAS reference implementation of the GraphBLAS C specification.

 # Installation